sukyami/MTH3300/README.md

 # MTH3300
-This repository contains files pertaining to MTH 3300 (Algorithms, Computing and programming) at Baruch College
+This repository contains files pertaining to MTH 3300 (Algorithms, Computers and programming 1) at Baruch College